Anran0716/550final-proj/_posts/2021-12-15-Sentiment Analysis.md

 toc_sticky: true
 ---

 This post will show examples of embedding interactive charts produced using [Altair](https://altair-viz.github.io) and [Hvplot](https://hvplot.pyviz.org/).
+(Hasa)

-## Altair Example
+## Sentiment type

-Below is a chart of the incidence of measles since 1928 for the 50 US states.
+Below is a chart of the incidence of measles since 1928 for the 50 US states.(Hasa)

 <div id="altair-chart-1"></div>